-This Gluten Free Sourdough Bread Recipe is a great base bread for beginners.
-It turns out golden, crusty, and slightly chewy on the outside while soft and tender on the inside.
+This Gluten Free Sourdough Bread Recipe is perfect for beginners.
+It bakes up golden and crusty with a slight chew, while staying soft and tender on the inside.

-You will need a gluten free sourdough starter to make bread, and preferably from a superfine brown rice flour or sorghum flour starter.
-If you don't have a gluten-free sourdough starter, you will first need to make one and can find out how with my guide on How to Make a Gluten Free Sourdough Starter.
-The bread photographed is from a 100% brown rice starter.
+You'll need a gluten-free sourdough starter, ideally made with superfine brown rice or sorghum flour.
+If you don’t have one, check out my guide on How to Make a Gluten-Free Sourdough Starter.
+The bread pictured was made with a 100% brown rice starter.

 Looking for more Gluten Free Sourdough Recipes?